Who we are?

 We are an incredible group of farmers and volunteers who build, plant, harvest, fix & maintain equipment, paint, wire, code, design, sew, and construct all around Three Sisters.

-We seek to grow high-quality, healthy, and beautiful produce for a diverse community.
+Our values: We seek to grow high-quality, healthy, and beautiful produce for a diverse community.
 We use all organic growing practices because we care for the farm’s soil, air, and water and all the life depending on it – birds, bees, worms, and even soil microbes.
 We value our CSA members – we welcome your ideas and appreciate your input.
 We work to make local food accessible to more kinds of people, from chefs to kids to food pantries.
 We also seek to create a meaningful & satisfying workplace to train new farmers.

 Amy, farm manager